tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 - `--careful` minimizes mismatches and short indels
 - `--cov-cutoff auto` computes the coverage threshold (rather than the default setting, "off")
 - `-o` is the output directory

+NGS workshop: As we don't have time for spades to complete, stop the run by typing `Ctrl-C`.

+We will use the pre-computed file in the folder **spades_assembly**.

 Move into the output directory (**<fn>spades_assembly</fn>**) and look at the contigs: